-Skagway is a tiny town located in the state of Alaska.
-With a population of 985 people and just one neighborhood, Skagway is the 39th largest community in Alaska.
+Skagway is a very small town located in the state of Alaska.
+With a population of 1,164 people and just one neighborhood, Skagway is the 48th largest community in Alaska.

 Skagway home prices are not only among the most expensive in Alaska, but Skagway real estate also consistently ranks among the most expensive in America.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Skagway is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Skagway is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Skagway who work in management occupations (17.24%), sales jobs (10.34%), and office and administrative support (10.09%).

 Overall, Skagway’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.